renosyah/botika_va/README.md

     profileAccessToken: "YOUR_PROFILING_ACCESS_TOKEN",
     profileBotId: "YOUR_PROFILING_BOT_ID",

-    // set to false this is for internal only
+    // just set to false
+    // this is for internal only
+    // some va only run in internal botika enviroment
+    // maybe...
     isInternal: false,

     // set to true, for response with text + audio